 [NOTE: It goes without saying, but if you haven't at least seen the B't X TV series then the following synopsis features spoilers!]

-The opening theme is "A Piece of the Sun" by Masaaki Endoh, the legendary anison singer who now is a big part of JAM Project.
+The opening theme is "A Piece of the Sun" by Masaaki Endoh, the legendary anisong singer who now is a big part of JAM Project.
 Unlike the TV series' opening theme, which went for more of a Asian influence, Neo's opening theme is more of a hot-blooded song that gets you ready for the action and story that's coming...
-Very much like the other opening themes to Kurumada animes.
-The ending theme is "Towa no Sono Saki ~You Are the Best Buddies~" by Masaaki Endoh, and this song is clearly the gem of the soundtrack; it's upbeat and positive message about keeping your "buddies" close to you is truly the best message one can get from B't X, and the fact that an instrumental version of this song plays whenever Teppei & X get into their "kicking ass mode" shows that even TMS & Anzai knew how special this song was.
-The last episode features an insert song, "Hitomi wa Ikusen no Mado" by Aki Hata, that starts at the final climax and plays all the way through the final credits, and this song is probably one of the most fitting final songs that played for an anime's climax.
+Very much like the other opening themes to Kurumada anime.
+The ending theme is "Towa no Sono Saki ~You Are the Best Buddies~" by Masaaki Endoh, and this song is clearly the gem of the soundtrack.
+It's upbeat and positive message about keeping your "buddies" close to you is truly the best message one can get from B't X, and the fact that a vocalless version of this song plays whenever Teppei & X get into their "kicking ass mode" shows that even TMS & Anzai knew how special this song was.
+The last episode features a insert song, "Hitomi wa Ikusen no Mado" by Aki Hata, that starts at the final climax and plays all the way through the final credits, a simple white-on-black text scroll, which helps add to the mood that the climax goes for.
 Considering how the story ends it just would have been almost inappropriate for "Towa no Sono Saki" to be the last song heard here.